South Gloucestershire Dementia Friendly Communities

-For further information on the Dementia Friends initiative, how to become a Dementia Friend, or if you are interested in becoming a Dementia Champion following your Dementia Friends session, please contact email@example.com
+We are also happy to provide in-house dementia awareness sessions for your staff/volunteers.
+For more information on this and for information on the Dementia Friends initiative, how to become a Dementia Friend, or if you are interested in becoming a Dementia Champion following your Dementia Friends session.

 Connect with us on:

-We had a Dementia Friends’ session in the Branch.
+"We had a Dementia Friends’ session in the Branch.
 It was a surprise to find that staff have family members who are affected by dementia as it is something they had not really discussed.
 We have started giving out Patchway Memory Café leaflets to our customers.
 The knowledge that there is a source of help in the community for them is a life- line for myself personally.
 Thank you for helping us be more aware to help our customers when they need us in difficult circumstances."